Don’t speculate about the development process.

 Don’t abuse adverbs.

-This is one of the most common bits of advice given to people who want to improve their writing, yet it’s very common among amateur game critics.
+This is one of the most common bits of advice given to people who want to improve their writing, yet it’s common among amateur game critics.
 If you are using adverbs to fill up space, to add redundant detail, or to prop up poorly-chosen verbs, then you are abusing them.
-Critics should comb their writing for adverbs and determine whether each one is really necessary.
+Critics should comb their writing for adverbs and determine whether each one is necessary.
 Could it be removed by replacing the verb it modifies with a more specific verb?
 Could it be removed without changing the meaning of the sentence?

 For more on this topic (including plenty of examples), I encourage you to read this blog post.